Possible breast cancer risks

 - Injury to the breast – Scientific research has not identified injury as a risk factor but one study suggested a link.
 We need more studies to prove or disprove this.

-Pesticides, having a pregnancy terminated, and stress have all been investigated as possible causes of breast cancer.
+Pesticides, having a pregnancy terminated (abortion), and stress have all been investigated as possible causes of breast cancer.
 But research has found that they don’t seem to increase risk.

 You can view and print the quick guides for all the pages in the About breast cancer section.

-A recent study showed that women who have one breast larger than the other may be at a slightly increased risk of developing breast cancer.
+A study in 2006 showed that women who have one breast larger than the other may be at a slightly increased risk of developing breast cancer.
+No further studies have been carried out to confirm or disprove this.
 But any increase in risk is small compared to other risk factors.

 For most women it is normal to have slightly uneven (asymmetrical) breasts.
 More research needs to be done before we know for sure how this may affect breast cancer risk.
 The important thing is to check your breasts regularly and be aware of how they usually look and feel.
 And to let your doctor know if you notice any changes, including unevenness.